LooseMarek/ViewFactory/README.md

 let viewFactory: ViewFactoryProtocol = ViewFactory(viewFactoryColor: yourCustomViewFactoryColor)
 ```

-In this way, if you wish to e.g. change color of all header labels, you can easly do it from `YourCustomViewFactoryColor` by changing `labelHeader` color.
+In this way, if you wish to e.g. change the color of all header labels, you can easily do it from `YourCustomViewFactoryColor` by changing `labelHeader` color.

 ## Factories

 ### LabelFactory

-**Important: All labels are being created with transparent background color.
-Examples below are using `.card` color as background to distinguish labels from document background (which may be white).**
+**Important: All labels are being created with a transparent background color.
+Examples below are using `.card` color as the background to distinguish labels from document background (which may be white).**

 ##### Header

-By default, header label is set to align to left and ajdust the font size to fit width and keep it on one line.
+By default, the header label is set to align to the left and adjust the font size to fit the width and keep it on one line.

 `let label = viewFactory.label.header()`